airwallex/airwallex-payment-android/GUIDE.md

         })
 ```
 ### Custom Theme
-The merchant can overwrite these color values in your app. https://developer.android.com/guide/topics/ui/look-and-feel/themes#CustomizeTheme
+You can overwrite these color values in your app. https://developer.android.com/guide/topics/ui/look-and-feel/themes#CustomizeTheme
 ```
     <!--   a secondary color for controls like checkboxes and text fields -->
     <color name="airwallex_color_accent">@color/color_accent</color>